Azure/SaaS-Private-Connectivity/docs/tutorial/part1.md

 az deployment group create -g rg-tutorial -f ./main.bicep
 ```

 You will notice you are asked for an _administratorLoginPassword_.
 This password will be used to create an administrator password for your MySql instance.
+Please ensure you pick something that complies with the password policy, which can be found [here](https://docs.microsoft.com/en-us/sql/relational-databases/security/password-policy?view=sql-server-ver15).

 Once deployed, get the function name value which can be found in the outputs section from the template deployment.
 For example: